Skip to main content

 Healthcare

-• Selling digital art via NFT marketplaces like OpenSea
+• NFT marketplaces like OpenSea for digital art

 Other Emerging Use Cases

-• Energy: Peer-to-peer energy trading and renewable energy tracking
+• Energy: Peer-to-peer energy trading and renewable tracking

-As technology matures, even more industries will integrate blockchain — not because it’s trendy, but because it solves real problems in trust, coordination, and transparency.
+As the technology matures, more sectors are expected to follow — not because blockchain is a trend, but because it solves real problems around trust, efficiency, and coordination.

 Was this article helpful?